 Note that we cannot guarantee approval for all applicants.
 Lenders will assess your application to determine your outcome.

 Got questions?
 Reach out

 Monzi could be your go-to if you need a personal loan but don’t want to deal with the stress and hassle of having to find a lender.
 However, if there is anything you are unsure about, then don’t be afraid to get in touch.

 You can email us any time at email@example.com and we’ll get back to you with a response.
 Just keep in mind that we only monitor this account during business hours.
 No need to worry, though, as we’ll reply as soon as we return to the office.

 In addition to this, keep in mind that if you have any questions regarding your borrowing power, then Monzi may be unable to assist you.
 Instead, you may need to contact a lender directly or use a borrowing power calculator online.

 Borrowing power calculators and Monzi

 And that brings us to the end.
 At Monzi, we’ve done our best to outline borrowing power calculators and how they may help you.
-Now, it’s up to you.
+If you are looking for more calculator advice, why not read up on the credit card repayment calculator.
+It’s now up to you.
 If you need a loan today, do your research and make use of the online resources at your disposal.
 While it may take time, trying to find the best personal loan or home loan for you is always a good idea.

 In any case, if you need quick cash today, Monzi could help set you on the right path.
 Apply today from $300 to $10,000 and we may be able to connect you with an available lender from our extensive network.
 With fast outcomes and easy applications, Monzi may be the stress-free service for you.